The Last Manual

 Current Applications

-The Last Manual is no longer just a metaphor.
-It has become a living system -- a network of preserved, copied, and embodied knowledge that represents humanity's fragile grip on its own competence.
+The Last Manual is no longer just a name for what went wrong.
+It has become a living system â a network of preserved, copied, and embodied knowledge that holds together humanity's fragile grip on its own competence.

 The Collective's Sacred Texts